Proposed merger between Union Pacific and Norfolk Southern: Market reaction

-Following the merger announcement, shares of both Union Pacific and Norfolk Southern declined.
-On the Tuesday after the news, Norfolk Southern’s stock fell by 3%, while Union Pacific’s dropped by 2.4%.
+Following the merger announcement, Norfolk Southern's stock fell by 3%, while Union Pacific's dropped by 2.4%.

-The stock declines were seen as a sign of investor skepticism, largely due to uncertainty about the deal’s completion timeline and the potentially lengthy regulatory review.
 The approval process is expected to finish by early 2027.

 Investors have also noted the financial risk if the merger does not move forward.
-The agreement includes a $2.5 billion reverse termination fee payable by Union Pacific to Norfolk Southern if the STB rejects the deal or imposes conditions considered too burdensome to complete it.
-Such a fee underscores the potential cost to Union Pacific’s investors in the event of regulatory denial, drawing comparisons to past cases such as AT&T’s unsuccessful bid for T-Mobile, which resulted in a substantial termination payment.
+The agreement includes a $2.5 billion reverse termination fee payable by Union Pacific to Norfolk Southern if the Surface Transportation Board (STB) rejects the deal or imposes conditions considered too burdensome to complete it.
+Such a fee underscores the potential cost to Union Pacific's investors in the event of regulatory denial, drawing comparisons to past cases such as AT&T's unsuccessful bid for T-Mobile, which resulted in a substantial termination payment.

 Despite initial investor concerns, Union Pacific and Norfolk Southern have presented the merger as a compelling value proposition for shareholders.
 The merger terms value Norfolk Southern at $320 per share, a 25% premium over its 30-day volume-weighted average price as of July 16, 2025.

 The merged company is expected to have an enterprise value of more than $250 billion and to generate about $2.75 billion in annual synergies.

 Union Pacific expects the merger to increase its adjusted earnings per share (EPS) in the second full year after closing, with accretion rising to the high single digits in subsequent years.
 Under the merger terms, Norfolk Southern shareholders would receive one Union Pacific common share and $88.82 in cash for each share they hold, resulting in a 27% ownership stake in the combined company on a fully diluted basis and allowing them to share in future growth and synergies.

 Both companies plan to suspend share repurchase programs through 2028 but intend to continue paying dividends.

-Previous consolidation in the railroad industry

-Since 1980, the number of Class I railroads in the United States has declined from about 40 to six.
-The proposed Union Pacific–Norfolk Southern merger would reduce that number to five.
-This long-term trend of consolidation has led to increased scrutiny and the development of updated oversight guidelines by the STB.

-Railroad mergers have often faced skepticism and, in some cases, have resulted in major service disruptions.
-Senate Democratic leader Chuck Schumer has argued that “the last four decades of railroad mergers have led to worse service, worse safety, worse working conditions, [and] higher costs for shippers—which ultimately means higher prices for consumers.”

-Union Pacific’s 1996 acquisition of Southern Pacific resulted in a major traffic backlog in Houston during 1997 and 1998, which was attributed to operational decisions.

-Following the 1999 division of Conrail with CSX, Norfolk Southern experienced immediate service problems caused by information technology issues.